QUICK ANSWER

 What's honestly hard:

-• Year 1 is almost universally a net loss
+- Year 1 is often a net loss or a low-income ramp

 Real estate is a real career.
 It's also not an easy one.
 For candidates who match the profiles where it's worth it, the career compounds in ways a salary cannot.
 For candidates who don't match, the license becomes an expensive lesson.